 Try to remember to take your re-usable bags/bottles/coffee mugs with you when you go out.
 Keep some re-usable bags in your car and always keep your re-fillable water bottles handy.

 It's up to you regarding how long you participate.
 However long you choose will still make a contribution.

 So..are you ready to take on the challenge?

 You can sign up here

-Check out the Plastic Free July campaign here
+Find out more about Plastic Free July here

 Boomerang Bags is a not-for-profit, community based intitiative that works to reduce the use of single use plastic bags.

 It does so in a way that connects and engages with local communities, fosters sustainable behaviour, raises awareness and reduces waste while creating a sense of purpose and community ownership.

 Dedicated volunteers, schools and community groups around Australia get together to create thousands of re-useable Boomerang Bags using recycled materials.

 More information on Boomerang Bags is available via the link to their website: http://boomerangbags.org/